Pete Stauber

 Peter Allen Stauber (born May 10, 1966) is an American politician, former minor-league hockey player, and retired law enforcement officer from Minnesota serving as the United States representative for Minnesota's 8th congressional district.
 A member of the Republican Party, Stauber has represented the district since 2019.

 Stauber was born and grew up in Duluth, Minnesota.
-He played college hockey for Lake Superior State University, where as a star player on the team, he led the Lakers to a national championship in the 1988 NCAA Division I Men's Ice Hockey Tournament.
-Stauber met his political idol President Ronald Reagan when the team visited the White House after winning the national championship.
-He later said this event formed his political ambition.
-He then had a brief career in minor-league hockey.
-Stauber served as a lieutenant in the Duluth Police Department from 1995 to 2017.
+He played college hockey for Lake Superior State University, where, as a star player, he led the Lakers to a national championship in the 1988 NCAA Division I Men's Ice Hockey Tournament.
+Stauber met his political idol, President Ronald Reagan, when the team visited the White House after winning the championship.
+He later said this event kindled his political ambition.
+Stauber then had a brief career in minor-league hockey before serving as a lieutenant in the Duluth Police Department from 1995 to 2017.
 During his service as a police officer, he was shot while on duty.
 He also served as a county commissioner in St. Louis County, Minnesota, from 2013 to 2019.

-Stauber succeeded DFL incumbent Rick Nolan by defeating Democratic nominee Joe Radinovich in the 2018 United States House of Representatives elections.
-Representing a working-class and mostly rural district, Stauber is only the second Republican to represent his district since 1947.
+Stauber defeated Democratic nominee Joe Radinovich in the 2018 United States House of Representatives elections.
+Representing a working-class and mostly rural district, he is only the second Republican to represent his district since 1947.